SciFiFarms/scififarms.com/pages/02.technocore/03.env-vars/docs.md

 In order to make configurations modular and shareable, you can load more .env files by using `LOAD_ENV*` variables.
 TechnoCore comes with a handful of \*.env files that contain the configuration needed to fullfil a specific purpose.
 For example, the services and configurations needed to run this website are loaded with `LOAD_ENV=docs.env`.
 !!!
 What you put in the .env will override any values already set in the LOAD_ENV_\* file, so you can think of settings brought in by LOAD_ENVs as defaults.
 This allows for flexibility in what parts of the  configuring you to add or remove services and options as needed.

-Below are a couple of useful .env files, but you can find all avaliable .env files in the [TechnoCore GitHub repo](https://github.com/SciFiFarms/TechnoCore/tree/master/stacks).
+Below are a couple of useful .env files, but you can find all available .env files in the [TechnoCore GitHub repo](https://github.com/SciFiFarms/TechnoCore/tree/master/stacks).
 - [farm.env](https://github.com/SciFiFarms/TechnoCore/tree/master/stacks/farm.env)
     This is what I'm using to run my SciFi Farm.
 It includes Grafana, ESPHome, Home Assistant, MQTT, and supporting services.
 - [grav.env](https://github.com/SciFiFarms/TechnoCore/tree/master/stacks/grav.env)
     This documentation is running off of env file.
 It includes Grava and a few supporting services.
 - [dev.env](https://github.com/SciFiFarms/TechnoCore/tree/master/stacks/dev.env)
     Used for developing TechnoCore.
-For more information, see [Dev: Enviornment Variables](/dev/env-vars).
+For more information, see [Dev: Environment Variables](/dev/env-vars).

 !
 If you want to load more than one defaults file, then you have to use unique LOAD_ENV_NAMES env vars.
 If you have the same variable name, for example: